ryandata/camgdp_docsy/content/en/docs/CAMGDP_07_29.md

 Official website of the President of the Republic of Kazakhstan.
 Contains official documents, such as the constitution, state strategies and programs, and constitutional laws, as well as an archive of the documents.
 The website is not search friendly.
 Available in English, Kazakh, and Russian.

 4. [National Commission for Women Affairs and Familial Demographic Policies] (https://www.akorda.kz/ru/executive_office/presidential_commissions/commission_for_women)
 Established in 2006 by the first president Nursultan Nazarbayev as a consultative and advisory body under the President of the Republic of Kazakhstan.
-One of the main goals of the commission is the development of recommendations for setting priorities and forming and implementing a comprehensive state policy regarding the family, equality of women and men in the context of the "Strategy "Kazakhstan - 2050: a new political course of an established state.”
+One of the main goals of the commission is the development of recommendations for setting priorities and forming and implementing a comprehensive state policy regarding the family, equality of women and men in the context of the "Strategy "Kazakhstan - 2050: a new political course of an established state."
 The text of the original 2006 decree could be found in Russian [here] (https://adilet.zan.kz/rus/docs/U060000056_).
 As of May 2022, the composition of the commission can be found [here] (https://www.akorda.kz/ru/o-vnesenii-izmeneniy-i-dopolneniya-v-ukaz-prezidenta-respubliki-kazahstan-ot-1-fevralya-2006-goda-56-o-nacionalnoy-komissii-po-delam-zhenshchin-i-semeyno-demograficheskoy-politike-pri-prezidente-respubliki-kazahstan-1842638).
-Current president of the commission, Karakat Abden, Kazakhstani author, politician, and public figure, [received public criticism] (https://esquire.kz/t-v-kazashka-smirisy/) after the release of her controversial book titled “You are a Kazakh Girl.
-Be Proud!”.
+Current president of the commission, Karakat Abden, Kazakhstani author, politician, and public figure, [received public criticism] (https://esquire.kz/t-v-kazashka-smirisy/) after the release of her controversial book titled "You are a Kazakh Girl.
+Be Proud!".

 5. [Official Information Source of the Prime Minister of the Republic of Kazakhstan] (https://primeminister.kz/) Official website of the Prime Minister of the Republic of Kazakhstan.
 Contains official documents, such as the state addresses, policies breakdown of the state and advisory bodies, government composition, as well as an archive of the documents.
 The website is not search friendly.
 Available in English, Kazakh, and Russian.